spotify/klio/docs/src/faqs/migrate_from_fnapi.rst

 Below describes what changes need to be made to an existing job to move from the FnAPI to ``setup.py``.

-Creatig a new Klio job that does not use the FnAPI from the start via:
+Creating a new Klio job that does not use the FnAPI from the start via:

 .. code-block:: console